What Is Contemporary Design? And How To Decorate

 How is Contemporary Design Different from Modern Design?

-It’s interesting to note that many people use the words “modern” and “contemporary” interchangeably when referring to design; however, this is not quite accurate.
-Modern design generally refers to design of the mid-1900s.
+Many people use the words “modern” and “contemporary” interchangeably when referring to design; however, this is not accurate.
+Modern design refers to design of the mid-1900s.
 Characteristics such as natural materials, expansive neutrals with pops of color, and clean, low lines are all part of modern décor.

-Contemporary, however, refers to décor that is much more current.
+Contemporary refers to décor that is current.
 Even designs that were contemporary in the 2000s may no longer be considered contemporary but rather vintage.
-In five or ten years from now, contemporary design will likely have a different look and feel than contemporary design today.
-Where modern design has a specific look and feel, contemporary design is ever-changing, due in part to the availability of (new) materials and pieces.
+In five or ten years from now, contemporary design will have a different look and feel than today.
+Where modern design has a specific look and feel, contemporary design is ever-changing due in part to the availability of (new) materials and pieces.

 How does Contemporary Design Relate to Other Styles?